-Continue eastward on Green St and make a left on El Molino Ave.
-Head north and stop once you made it in front of the Pasadena Playhouse.
+Head back west on Green St and make a right on El Molino Ave., stopping in front of the Pasadena Playhouse.

 To the right in Playhouse Plaza is a gleaming bronze sculpture by Ramon Velazco.
-Jesters and harlequins were animated storytellers and this piece, The Performer (38 S El Molino Ave), pays homage to the storytellers that graced the Pasadena Playhouse stage.
+Jesters and Harlequins were animated storytellers and this piece, The Performer (38 S El Molino Ave), pays homage to the storytellers who graced the Pasadena Playhouse stage.
 A "talking tube" placed nearby is connected to a bench and the base of the sculpture.
 Viewers are encouraged to share their tales through the "talking tube" and bring the jester to life as their voices are amplified.